The use of maths in plumbing.

 Numbers can be a great analytic resource

-The use of numbers is important they will help predict outcome of a task before proceeding into the unknown.
+The use of numbers is important they will help predict the outcome of a task before proceeding into the unknown.
 However, in general the mainstream use for numeracy in plumbing is addition division and on occasion multiplication.

 By using a percentage as an analytic resource you can identify a direct correlation between the number of times a task has been carried out and the method used to achieve a successful result.
 The statistics from this can be used to predict the probability of success when used in plumbing.
 It all makes sense because a plumber will most likely be able to resolve a repair that he or she as encountered in the past.
 Maths and plumbing work well together, the use of figures can not only determine a precision fit.
 Put also create a detailed forecast on the time and cost allocated to complete a project.